reservoirinvest/ibkr/README.md

 ### Core functions
 Performing functions such as
- - getting the option chains,
+ - getting the option chains
- - ohlcs,
+ - ohlcs
- - sizing the options based on variables.json parameters,
+ - sizing the options based on variables.json parameters
- - building targets (SELLs), closure (BUYs) and covers (for assigned long and short stocks).
+ - building targets (SELLs), closure (BUYs) and covers (for assigned long and short stocks)
  - setting 'harvest' prices
  - getting remaining quantities